jamescurran/jamescurran.github.io/_posts/2008-12-22-men-amp-women-amp-careers-in-it.md

 This, of course, shouldn't be surprising from an American populace that generally seems proud of their inability to do math, and treat anyone who can do even the simplest arithmetic in his head as a freak.

-Then there is accountability --- we feel that we are able to recognize a good doctor from a bad doctor, and maybe a good lawyer from a bad lawyer, but if you have no clue what a person does, how can you rate them   They consider the teenager that can a throw together an Html page as much of a "computer genius" as a compiler author (or they would if they had any clue what a "compiler author" was).
+Then there is accountability --- we feel that we are able to recognize a good doctor from a bad doctor, and maybe a good lawyer from a bad lawyer, but if you have no clue what a person does, how can you rate them?
+They consider the teenager that can a throw together an Html page as much of a "computer genius" as a compiler author (or they would if they had any clue what a "compiler author" was).

 Star doctors save lives; star athletes fill stadiums, and as such deserve huge salaries.
 However, star developers, in the public's mind (and unfortunately in the minds of upper management of many companies hiring developers), [can be replaced by nerdy 16-year-olds](http://xkcd.com/519/).
 Salaries have plateaued --  According to Payscale.com, [a developer with 20 years experience can be expected to make only about 30% more than one with just one year of experience](http://www.payscale.com/research/US/Job=Sr._Software_Engineer_%2F_Developer_%2F_Programmer/Salary).
 In the same survey, a [similarly experienced lawyer](http://www.payscale.com/research/US/Job=Attorney_%2f_Lawyer/Salary) can expect double the salary of a beginner.